 Earning a graduate certificate keeps you competitive in your current role by allowing you to build upon your skills, but it can also help you transition into a position with more responsibility or even into a completely different profession by teaching you new, valuable skills that today’s employers want and need.

 Earning a graduate certificate, like earning any degree, connects you with people that you may never have crossed paths with otherwise.
-From professors to advisors to fellow students, these individuals will become connections that will expand your professional network, which may prove helpful when you are applying for jobs or seeking a career change.
+From professors to advisors to fellow students, these individuals will become connections that expand your professional network, which may prove helpful when you are applying for jobs or seeking a career change.

-5. Preparation for a Graduate Degree
+5. Preparation for a graduate degree

-According to the Bureau of Labor Statistics, approximately 51.9 percent of employees with an advanced degree hold a graduate certificate.
-Why?
 Because not only are they valuable on their own, but graduate certificates are a convenient stepping stone on the pathway to earning a graduate degree.
 Many individuals obtain a graduate certificate to “try out” the idea of earning a master’s degree.

 Others use the expedited programs to quickly break into a specific industry because it involves a much smaller investment of time.
 If, after you have earned your certificate, you decide that you’d like to continue with the full degree, you can do so at a later date.
 This way you are not committing yourself to a full degree program you are not entirely sure is right for you.

 It is also important to note that many graduate certificate programs, like some of those at Northeastern, are designed to be stacked into a master’s degree.
-Meaning, if you do decide to pursue a graduate degree at a later date, you’ll already have a number of credits you can apply to the degree—credits that you won’t need to retake.
+That means, if you do decide to pursue a graduate degree at a later date, you’ll already have a number of credits you can apply to the degree—credits that you won’t need to retake.

 Though many individuals see earning a master’s degree as the next logical step to take after completing their undergraduate studies, graduate certificates play an important role in helping the workforce meet the demands of employers.

 If you are seeking to continue your education after completing your undergraduate studies, earning a graduate certificate might be just what you need to reach your personal and career goals.
-In addition to providing a boost to job security and pay, they offer a faster education with immediate payoff and growth to your professional network, all while potentially preparing you for a full degree in the future.
+In addition to providing a boost to job security and pay, certificates offer a faster education with immediate payoff and growth to your professional network, all while potentially preparing you for a full degree in the future.